StackStorm/st2docs/docs/source/troubleshooting/basic_chatops_troubleshooting.rst

 We have a `self-check script <https://github.com/StackStorm/st2chatops/blob/master/scripts/self-check.sh>`_ to help you debug ChatOps issues in StackStorm 1.5 and above.

-Just copy and run it on your server.
-It runs a few essential tests giving you basic troubleshooting steps in case of a failure.
+Just copy the script and run it on your server.
+It will run a few essential tests that will provide you basic troubleshooting steps in case of a failure.

 -----------------------------